-The Board does not have a specific Risk Committee, however the Audit Committee from time to time refers items pertaining to risks associated with the Company and its operations to the full Board of the Company for consideration.
+The Board does not have a specific Risk Committee, however the Audit Committee is responsible for overseeing risk and from time to time refers items pertaining to risks associated with the Company and its operations to the full Board of the Company for consideration.
 All members of the Board, in conjunction with senior management, monitor risks for the Company, which is deemed appropriate given the Company's size and structure.

-Risks which may be considered by the Board include those that may:
+Risks which may be considered by the Audit Committee and/or the Board include those that may:

-- impede the Company from achieving its goals and objectives; - impact on the Company's performance; - affect the health, safety or welfare of employees, visitors and others in relation to the Company's operations; - threaten compliance with the Company's regulatory and legal obligations; - impact on the community and the environment in which the Company operates; - impact on the Company's reputation, or that of its people; and - result in personal liability for Company officers arising from the Company's operations.
+- impede the Company from achieving its goals and objectives: - impact on the Company's performance; - affect the health, safety or welfare of employees, visitors and others in relation to the Company's operations; - threaten compliance with the Company's regulatory and legal obligations; - impact on the community and the environment in which the Company operates; - impact on the Company's reputation, or that of its people; and - result in personal liability for Company officers arising from the Company's operations.

-The Board reviews the Company's risk management framework at least annually to ensure that it is still suitable to the Company's operations and objectives and that the company is operating within the risk parameters set by the Board.
-As a consequence of the last review undertaken for the year ended 30 June 2018, there were no significant recommendations made.
+The Audit Committee and/or the Board reviews the Company's risk management framework at least annually to ensure that it is still suitable to the Company's operations and objectives and that the company is operating within the risk parameters set by the Board.
+As a consequence of the last review undertaken for the year ended 30 June 2020, there were no significant recommendations made.